Dance 'til Dawn: Plot

-By the end of the film, at Hudson's aka Hud's (a popular diner where everyone shows up the morning after the prom) Angela has learned that her parents had to get married because they conceived her while they were high school students; confident after her night as prom queen, she informs them she's going to art school in Italy rather than Bible college.
-Kevin ends his night without sex and defends Angela's honor when his friend makes a lewd comment.
+The film concludes at Hudson's, aka "Hud's," a popular diner where everyone shows up the morning after the prom.
+Angela has learned that her parents had to get married because they conceived her while they were high school students; confident after her night as prom queen, she informs them she's going to art school in Italy rather than Bible college.
+Kevin fails to have sex and defends Angela's honor when his friend makes a lewd comment.
 Meanwhile, Shelley and Dan announce that they are now going steady, and kiss much to the shock of every senior in the room.